 - Older iPad IPSW

 Note that each list includes all iOS versions after 3.0, and iPadOS after 13.0.
-Not all versions of iOS IPSW will work on all devices, so be sure to select the proper version for your hardware, and to use the latest which is supported.
+Not all versions of iPadOS and iOS IPSW will work on all devices, so be sure to select the proper version for your hardware, and to use the latest which is supported.
 Finally, it’s important to remember that IPSW files must be signed by Apple to be usable to restore onto a device.